iBz-04/Seeker-o1/docs/architecture_overview.md

 ## Conclusion

-The Anus AI architecture provides a flexible, extensible, and powerful framework for building AI agent systems.
-By combining a modular design with a comprehensive tool ecosystem and support for multiple models, Anus AI enables a wide range of applications from simple task automation to complex multi-agent collaborations.
+The seeker-o1 AI architecture provides a flexible, extensible, and powerful framework for building AI agent systems.
+By combining a modular design with a comprehensive tool ecosystem and support for multiple models, seeker-o1 AI enables a wide range of applications from simple task automation to complex multi-agent collaborations.